Benign Prostatic Hyperplasia: Dietary Restrictions on Cereal Products

 Cereal Products That Are Harmful to the Prostate in BPH

-If your endocrine system functions with slight deviations, or your blood vessels are not sufficiently elastic, even a seemingly “harmless” bowl of porridge can trigger urinary complications lasting a day or more.
+If your endocrine system functions with slight deviations, or your vascular elasticity is compromised, even a seemingly “harmless” bowl of porridge can trigger urinary complications lasting a day or more.
 Regular consumption of these cereals can make managing and overcoming BPH significantly more difficult.

 Cereal Products That Are Fully Compatible with Prostate Treatment

 Based on repeated personal experiments, I recommend cereals that do not clump together after cooking, such as long-grain Basmati rice (also referred to as Thai rice), Jasmine rice (Asian rice), buckwheat groats, and bulgur (specially processed wheat grains).
-These types of cereals are rich in micronutrients and vitamins that are beneficial for the human body, and they contain only minimal amounts of gluten.
+These types of cereals are rich in micronutrients and vitamins that support overall male reproductive health, and they contain only minimal amounts of gluten.

 Gennadiy Plotyan, author of a website dedicated to the symptoms, diagnostics, pharmaceutical possibilities, and real treatment of benign prostatic hyperplasia.